hellupline/hellupline.github.io-source/content/cheatsheet/applications/postgresql.md

 --- Query to check all groups a user is in
 SELECT
-    u.usename AS rolname,
+	u.usename AS "rolname",
-    u.usesuper AS rolsuper,
+	u.usesuper AS "rolsuper",
-    true AS rolinherit,
+	true AS "rolinherit",
-    false AS rolcreaterole,
+	false AS "rolcreaterole",
-    u.usecreatedb AS rolcreatedb,
+	u.usecreatedb AS "rolcreatedb",
-    true AS rolcanlogin,
+	true AS "rolcanlogin",
-    -1 AS rolconnlimit,
+	-1 AS "rolconnlimit",
-    u.valuntil as rolvaliduntil,
+	u.valuntil AS "rolvaliduntil",
 	ARRAY(
 		SELECT
 			g.groname
 		FROM
 			pg_catalog.pg_group g
 		WHERE
 			u.usesysid = ANY(g.grolist)
-    ) as memberof
+	) AS "memberof"
 FROM
 	pg_catalog.pg_user u
 WHERE
 	u.usename = 'YOUR_USERNAME_HERE'
 ORDER BY
 	rolname;
 ```

 ## run a postresql in docker